 For each experiment, 50 BPFO harmonics were considered.
 However, a larger number of sidebands appeared in the envelope order spectrum compared with the order spectrum, as indicated by Table 7.
 In the envelope order spectrum, 15 sidebands and 10 cage sidebands are appeared around the BPFO and its harmonics, whereas, in the order spectrum, only 10 sidebands and 5 cage sidebands appear.
 Table 7 gives the mean summed energy, where each row represents the mean energy of 25 experiments; for example, the mean energy from 25 experiments with the healthy bearing is 10.79 Grms in the envelope order spectrum and 1.15 Grms in the order spectrum.

-Table 7: Values for mean summed energy evaluation.
+Table 7: Values for evaluating mean summed energy.